dixitank/BankTransfer/README.md

 5. Load testing the code when multiple threads work on the transfer and sending notifications will help .
 Tools like Jmeter can be used to simulate .
 6. Negative testing should be done to check if the code is behaving properly .
 7. End to end integration tests needs to be done to verify the functionality.
+8. Later on if needed, we can have different microservices like one for Notification , one for Accounts and deploy them with Spring cloud so that
+Netflix Eureka takes care of the instances and load balacing could be achieved using Netflix Ribbon.
+But this all depends upon the complexity involved later .

 Assumptions in the code